 Hôtel de Sens Garden

 With little-painted benches surrounded by small floral borders, the garden is the perfect place to watch the world go by for a couple of hours.
 It also happens to be a wonderful place to enjoy a small picnic.
-The gardens are free and open to the public.
+The garden is free and open to the public and is easily one of the best green spaces in Paris.

 The nearest metros are Sully-Morland, Saint-Paul on Lines 1, 7.